jundalisay/superb/content/en/research/descartes/world/chapter-10.md

 Many small bodies all working together to act on a larger one may have as much force as it.
 But they can never make it move as fast as they in all directions.
 This is because if they agree in some of their motions which they communicate to it, at the same time they most certainly differ in others which they cannot communicate to it.

-This leads to two things:
+This leads to 2 things:

 1. The matter of the heaven must make the planets turn not only around the sun, but also about their own center, except when there is some cause that hinders them